Humanities.png

 Unit 1-4

 History is the practice of understanding and making meaning of the past.
-It is also the study of the problems of establishing and representing that meaning.
-It is a synthesising discipline that draws upon most elements of knowledge and human experience.
 Students learn about their historical past, their shared history, and the people, ideas and events that have created present societies and cultures.
+History seeks to extend students’ cultural, economic, social and political understanding while developing analytical skills and using their imagination.

 Entry